The Blair Witch Project (1999)

 The Blair Witch was named for Blair High School, the school that Eduardo Sánchez's sister once attended.

-The two fishermen were father and son in law.
-Sanchez and Myrick toyed with the idea that one of them was playing a prank on the kids, like something out of Scooby Doo, Where Are You!
+(at around 12 mins) The two fishermen were father- and son-in-law.
+Eduardo Sánchez and Daniel Myrick toyed with the idea that one of them was playing a prank on the kids, like something out of Scooby Doo, Where Are You!
 (1969).
 They didn't follow through with it because it seemed a cheesy reason for all the spooky goings on.

 The DVD version of the movie showed sections of film previously never seen on the VHS.